open-power/snap/hardware/README.md

 ```

 ***Note:*** You must still build the software tools on the POWER target system.

-Please refer to [snap/Makefile](../Makefile) for more supported targets like clean, ...

 ## FPGA bitstream image update
 Please see [snap/hardware/doc/Bitstream_flashing.md](./doc/Bitstream_flashing.md) for instructions on how to update the FPGA bitstream image, build factory images and program cards from scratch.